cs1302uga/cs1302-minesweeper-alpha/README.md

 You only need to change the start of the command.
 Here is the exact syntax:

 ```
-minesweeper-oracle cs1302.game.MinesweeperDriver --seed some/path/to/seed.txt < optional/path/to/input.txt
+minesweeper-oracle cs1302.game.MinesweeperDriver some/path/to/seed.txt < optional/path/to/input.txt
 ```

 where `some/path/to/seed.txt` and `optional/path/to/input.txt` are replaced with paths to real seed